MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Now it's easier to start Read Aloud by using a keyboard shortcut (Ctrl + Shift + U).

+- Added an MSI command line parameter that lets you suppress Desktop icon creation when you install Microsoft Edge.
+The following example shows how to use this new parameter: <br>
+`MicrosoftEdgeEnterpriseX64.msi DONOTCREATEDESKTOPSHORTCUT=true`

 ### Policy updates

 #### New policies